AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/transitioning-to-marketo-measure-from-full-circle.md

 * Form fills on your site(s): [!DNL Marketo Measure] Javascript
 * Page views on your site(s): Created by [!DNL Marketo Measure] Javascript only if this page view drove a designated CRM milestone (such as Lead or Opportunity Creation)
 * Offline interactions such as conferences or tradeshows: CRM campaign membership
-* Digital interactions that happen anywhere on the internet that isn't your site (such as a webinar hosted on a third-party site that generates a list upload): CRM campaign membership
+* Digital interactions that happen anywhere on the internet that is not your site (such as a webinar hosted on a third-party site that generates a list upload): CRM campaign membership
 * Interactions with your Sales team: CRM Activity records

 If you're comfortable with your CRM campaign management and prefer to keep existing processes in place, that's fine.
 It doesn't hurt [!DNL Marketo Measure] to continue tracking all interactions in CRM campaigns.
 You can design logic that only creates touchpoints from a desired subset of campaigns to avoid touchpoint duplication.